Fee and Cost Information

 You may be eligible for a loan from the Student Loan Company to pay your student fees directly to the College, and when you start to repay will depend upon your earnings and whether you studied full or part-time.

 You may also be eligible for help with living costs through maintenance loans and grants.
-Further details can also be found on the Student Loan Company website.
+Further details can also be found on the Government website.
 This money will be paid to you, and can be used to settle any accommodation or transport fees due to the College.

 There is also additional support available for students with disabilities, and the College's Learning Support Tutor can help you with the application process.